defold/doc/docs/en/manuals/physics.md

 `group`
 : the collision group of the other collision object (`hash`).

-For a game or application where you need to separate objects perfectly, the `contact_point_response` message gives you all information you need.
-However, note that for any given collision pair, a number of `contact_point_response` messages can be received each frame.
+For a game or application where you need to separate objects perfectly, the `"contact_point_response"` message gives you all information you need.
+However, note that for any given collision pair, several `"contact_point_response"` messages can be received each frame, depending on the nature of the collision.
+See below for more information.

-## Triggers
+## Trigger messages

 Triggers are light weight collision objects.
-Thay are similar to ray casts in that they are supposed to read the physics world as opposed to interacting with it.
-In a trigger collision `collision_response` messages are sent.
-In addition, triggers also send a special `trigger_response` message when the collision begins and end.
+Thay are similar to ray casts in that they read the physics world as opposed to interacting with it.

+In a trigger collision `"collision_response"` messages are sent.
+In addition, triggers also send a special `"trigger_response"` message when the collision begins and end.
 The message has the following fields:

 `other_id`
 : the id of the instance the collision object collided with (`hash`).